Jake-mc221/JakeMcAndrew221.github.io/index.md

 These results make me a little worried about teamwork because they seem to suggest that I’m an independent thinker and I work better alone.
 I think working in a team and with other people is such an important part of any industry, the results have given me motivation to improve my social and group thinking skills so I can be more of a team player.

 These results have made me realised that I should probably be around enthusiastic and energetic people so I can break out of my shell and learn from them.
-I feel as if being around these types of people would greatly improve my ability to contribute to a team project, I think I would be a great asset to any group because of my other skills mentioned above.
+I feel as if being around these types of people would greatly improve my ability to contribute to a team project, I think I would be a great asset to any group because of my other skills mentioned above. <br />

 ## Project Idea